Skip to main content

 Overview

-The Media, Society and Cultural Studies (Research) MA is a research master’s course.
-This makes it ideal preparation for a PhD.
+The Media, Society, and Cultural Studies (Research) MA is a research master's course.
+This means it's primarily designed to support your exploration of a chosen research area.

 Important information